JoshuaPuello/AngularJS_CRUD/README.md

 # AngularJS_CRUD
-A simple CRUD created with AngularJS and other dependencies like localStorageModule and angular-confirm for notifications.
+A simple CRUD created with AngularJS and other dependencies like localStorageModule, ngRoute and angular-confirm for notifications.
+This project must be executed on a server.